Rachith-H/VSDsquadron_FPGA_mini/TASK - 2/README.md

 #### **Overview**

-The given System-on-Chip (SoC) consists of a simple RISC-V processor integrated with on-chip memory and memory-mapped peripherals.
+The given [SoC](rtl/riscv.v) consists of a simple RISC-V processor integrated with on-chip memory and memory-mapped peripherals.
 The design follows a **memory-mapped I/O architecture**, where both RAM and peripherals are accessed using a unified address space.

 ---